turingschool-examples/react-starter-kit/README.md

-# Game Time Starter Kit
+# React Time Starter Kit

 To install the dependencies: